 Here is all you need to know about entering the Rising Stars Series and getting started.

 The Championship Format

-The Rising Stars Series is comprised of two phases: the Online Regional Challenges and the Online Final.
+The Rising Stars Series is comprised of two phases: three Online Regional Challenges and the Online Final.

 First of all, the Online Regional Challenges (Qualifiers) will be disputed in time attack mode and the gamers who achieve the fastest lap times will be awarded points.
 Only the fastest lap times will count and gamers will be awarded points depending on their position in the final classification at the end of each Challenge.

-The three Challenges will run through September, with gamers tasked with posting the quickest lap times at three different layouts with three different machines.
+The three Challenges will run through this month and next, with gamers tasked with posting the quickest lap times at three different layouts with three different machines.

 Gamers will be divided into three categories, depending on their location.
 These three are the Americas (North and South), Europe and Africa, and finally Asia and Oceania.

-The four players from each region who have the most points after the third and final Challenge will then qualify for the Online Final.
+The three players from each region who have the most points after the third and final Challenge will then qualify for the Online Final.

-With four gamers qualifying per region, a total of 12 gamers will participate in the Online Final which will be held late in october (4 from the Americas, 4 from Europe and Africa, 4 from Asia and Oceania).
+With three gamers qualifying per region, a total of 9 gamers will participate in the Online Final (3 from the Americas, 3 from Europe and Africa, 3 from Asia and Oceania).

-The winner of the Online Regional Finalwill be awarded with a place in the 2023 MotoGP™ eSport Pro Draft.
+The winner of the Online Final will be awarded with a place in the 2024 MotoGP™ eSport Pro Draft.